 The Best Gouache Paint for Beginners

-Not to be discouraging, but gouache is one of the hardest paints I've ever learned.
+Not to be discouraging, but gouache is one of the hardest mediums that I've ever learned to use.

 Want to know why?